TeomanDeniz/ft_malloc/README.md

 Why we calculating the `if` like that?

-Because the before calculation is also includes the totlat used value of static variable.
+Because the before calculation is also includes the total used value of static variable.
 So, this is the smarter way to handle that.

 (`previous if wanted value`) - (`ordered size` + 1)